Liquid Crystal Titan Resource Hub

 The hostname can be used when accessing the printer over a local network.

-Update- shows the current version of Crystalliser run on the printer and allows updating the printer software with the update file (.swu).
+Shows the current version of Crystalliser running on the printer and allows updating the printer software with the update file (.swu).

 Air flow and pressure setting

-- Connect the air pipe to the printer.
-If using compressor, turn it on.
-Otherwise ensure main air supply is on and active.
+• Connect the air pipe to the printer.
+If using a compressor, turn it on.
+Otherwise, ensure the main air supply is on and active.

-- Open the maintenance hatch door.
-Open fully the flow regulator to 11 (unit).
-And adjust the pressure regulator to 0.2MPa
+• Open the maintenance hatch door at the rear of the printer.
+Open the flow regulator fully to 11 units.
+And adjust the pressure regulator to 0.15-0.2MPa, marked with a green plastic indicator.

 Printing with Titan